Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         for section 7.4. which dictates boxes that are not compliant to [[!ISOBMFF]]
-     2. The trackFragmentDecodeTime box [=tfdt=] box MUST be present for each segment posted.
+     2. The trackFragmentDecodeTime box [=tfdt=] box MUST be present for each fragment posted.
      3. The ISOBMFF media fragment duration SHOULD be constant, the duration MAY fluctuate to compensate for non-integer frame rates.
 By choosing an appropriate timescale (a multiple of the frame rate is recommended) this issue SHOULD be avoided.
-     4. The MPEG-4 fragment durations SHOULD be between approximately 1 and 6 seconds.
+     4. The fragment durations SHOULD be between approximately 1 and 6 seconds.
-     5. The segments formatted as fragmented MP4 stream SHOULD use a timescale for video streams based on the framerate and 44.1 KHz or 48 KHz for audio streams or any another timescale that enables integer
+     5. The fragments formatted as fragmented MP4 stream SHOULD use a timescale for video streams based on the framerate and 44.1 KHz or 48 KHz for audio streams or any another timescale that enables integer